 - Inability to Maintain Muscle Mass

-Testosterone replacement therapy is the most effective treatment for hormonal imbalances, such as low testosterone, in men.
+Testosterone replacement therapy is the most effective treatment for low testosterone levels in men.
 There are various methods available, but the most natural and the most physiologic option is bio-identical hormone replacement therapy (BHRT) using a subcutaneous pellet.
 Testosterone pellets provide 5-6 months of sustained optimal testosterone levels, unlike injections which can result in widely variable testosterone levels.

-BioTE testosterone pellets use testosterone that is chemically identical to the testosterone that your body produces.
-Proper hormone levels, including thyroid hormone as well as testosterone, are determined individually for each patient using the comprehensive BioTE blood work analysis.
-Then, the testosterone pellet dosing is customized to your body’s needs so that you get the treatment that’s right for you.
+BioTE testosterone pellets use testosterone that is chemically identical (bioidentical) to the testosterone that your body produces.
+Appropriate hormone doses, including thyroid hormone as well as testosterone, are determined individually for each patient using the comprehensive BioTE blood work analysis.
+Pellets of testosterone are then inserted into the subcutaneous tissue in an office procedure.

 In addition to relief from the symptoms listed above, hormone pellet therapy has also been used in the treatment of Alzheimer’s disease, heart disease, diabetes, osteoporosis, metabolic syndrome, Parkinson’s disease and post-traumatic stress disorder.